matthew-shaw/blog/docs/posts/fitness-journey.md

 ![Weight](../assets/images/weight-start.svg)

 With no other data yet I can only make an informed guess at best (#NoEstimates :wink:).
-As time goes on I'll be able to refine increasingly accurate projections based on empirical evidence and data.
+As time goes on, I'll be able to refine increasingly accurate projections based on empirical evidence and data.
 As a starting point though:

 | Goal | Weight (kg) | Best case | Worst case |
 | ---- | ----------- | --------- | ---------- |